 Since a few weeks the 10m Moxon is up and running.
 It was quite an easy job assembling and mounting it.
 I have constructed it in a way that makes it very easy to assemble and disassemble it in case of a severe storm (which happens here frequently).
 From a mechanical point of view, it’s a relative flexible construction which moves around quite a lot when it’s windy, but this flexibility has a big advantage.
 Recently we had quite a storm with gusts up to 95km/h (60mph), and the flexibility of the Moxon was the reason it wasn’t blown of the roof.
 The turning radius is just over 2m (7ft), which is much less than any fullsize Yagi, making it also ideal for limited space situations.
 Mechanically I’m very happy with the result.

-Last few weeks conditions have improved significantly, but busy at work an at home, I did not have very much time to do some extensive testing.
+Last few weeks conditions have improved significantly.
+But so busy at work and at home, that I did not have much time to do multiple tests.
 But, I have been able to make some nice contacts, and the firsts results are quite impressive.
 The gain is OK, averaging around 6dB better than my 1/4 wave vertical and the F/B (front/back) ratio is somewhere around 15dB.
 I am still working on the space between the ends of both elements, tuning between 10cm (4″) and 20cm (8″).
 Getting the right dimension should increase the F/B ratio to 25dB at least.
 The impedance is 50 Ohm straight on the radiator, which means a matching device like gamma match is not needed, so no electrical losses there.
-The bandwidth is quite good, SWR is under 2 from 28.000Mhz to 29.200MHz.
+The bandwidth is quite good, SWR is under 2 from 28.0MHz to 29.2MHz.

 I am quite sure now that the Moxon is probably one the most ideal directional antennas.

 A detailed view on the spreader mounting to the rotor mast.
 All done with commercially available materials.